AppsComTr/Spaceship/README.md

 Incoming messages over the socket connection are passed to **pipeline** module.
 This module is responsible of redirecting message to correct place and returning their responses - if exists - to clients.
 Game data is broadcast over this module.
 For example, when a client sends a match find message, it redirects this message to **matchmaker** module.

+**PubSub** module is used to send messages to socket clients.
+To support horizontal scaling for the projects which use socket connections, a message brokers should be used.
+Because, when a client trigger something on any node of server that broadcast messages to other users, other nodes also should be notified.
+Some of the users may connected to different nodes with redirecting of load balancers.
+This module basically subscribe to a queue on the message broker.
+When a message comes from that queue it checks the user ids which are in the message from session holder to detect sessions that connected to current node.
+If session exist on this node, data of the message is sent to this client over web socket.
+Also, this module has a method named `Send`.
+This method publish message to all queues.
+So, subscribers can be notified about the messages.
+If a message is wanted to send to the clients, this module's `Send` method should be used.
+If connections string was defined for **Rabbit MQ** server, it is used.
+Otherwise, it just redirects messages to sessions directly.